Top 20% Scholarship

 • High school graduates must be ranked in the top 20 percent of their graduating class.
 Proof must be provided by submitting an official 8th-semester high school transcript including the number of students in your class and your class rank.
 If your official transcript has already been sent to Enrollment Services, please notify the Financial Aid Office.

 • High school equivalency completers must be ranked in the top 20 percent of their equivalency group.
-Proof must be provided by submitting a non-returnable copy of their high school equivalent certificate and official letter from the Adult Basic Education Office identifying them as scoring in the top 20 percent of their equivalency group.
+Proof must be provided by submitting a non-returnable copy of their high school equivalent certificate and an official letter from the Adult Basic Education Office identifying them as scoring in the top 20 percent of their equivalency group.

 • Home-school graduates must have a composite score of 22/36 or higher on the ACT test and be at least 16 years old.
 Proof must be provided by submitting a non-returnable copy of official ACT scores.
 SAT composite score of 1230/1600 and be at least 16 years old.
 Proof must be provided by submitting a non-returnable copy of official SAT scores.